NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 KV operations whenever possible.

-Joins should be avoided, and in the case of METviewer data it is easily accomplished by using a schema that incorporates header data in the document along with all the associated data that corresponds to that header.
+Joins should be avoided, and in the case of METviewer data it is easily accomplished by using a schema that incorporates header data in each document along with all the associated data that corresponds to that header.